spencertipping/ni/doc/ni_by_example_4.md

 ### Hadoop Streaming MapReduce Limitations

+#### Number of files

+Hadoop (2) is only configured to accept up to at most 100,000 files per job.
+Instead of doing the sensible thing and failing before the job starts, Hadoop will fail after hitting the limit in the number of files.
+In general, you should not run over more than 80,000 files.
+Be careful when you use wildcard characters in Hadoop paths.

 #### Avoiding SIGPIPE

 `ni`'s `r<number>` operator uses `head`, which is very fast; however, when `head` finishes, it sends a SIGPIPE signal; this signal will kill your Hadoop Streaming job if received before all of the data is consumed.